karatovv/ShanghaiMoon/README.md

 If you encounter any bugs, chances are I am aware of them but have not yet figured out how to fix them (or simply just didn't feel like it).

 For example, now I am using ScoreV2 Long Notes because I don't know how to implement ScoreV1 Long Notes without encountering numerous issues.

-If you have any questions regarding this client, please do not ask them on the Etterna discord server.
-Nobody is obligated to answer you there, and most likely won't.
-It's better to dm on discord.

 -----------------------------------